Luka-khokhashvili/NFT_preview_card_component/README.md

 ### Useful resources

-- [w3schools](https://www.w3schools.com/) - This website is a huge document of any coding languages.
+- [w3schools](https://www.w3schools.com/) - This website is a huge documentation of any coding languages.
 I used it to find usefull and neaded html tags and some css properties.
 - [OpenAI ChatGPT](https://chat.openai.com/) - ChatGPT AI helped me fixing major bugs and some simple problems.

 ## Author